coryan/coryan.github.io/_posts/2017-01-16-on-benchmarking-part-4.md

 I have made no attempts to test the statistical properties of the Mersenne-Twister generator as initialized from my code.
-This seems redundant, the previous results show that it will fail some tests, but it is the best family from those available in C++11.
+This seems redundant, the previous results show that it will fail some tests.
+Regardless, it is the best family from those available in C++11, so we use it for the time being.

 Naturally we should try to characterize the space of possible inputs better, and determine if the procedure generating synthetic inputs is unbiased in this space.

 ## Appendix Goodness of Fit